SquareSR/alternative-red-routes/Race-Route/README.md

 - Ekans: [1-5 Potion, or 1-6 at -2 defense]
 	- Leer + HA x2
 		- almost always potion immediately after wrap hits

-> If low on HAs, it's okay to use two Tackles to finish Kakuna
-> Tackle always finishes BC2's Metapod if you outsped initially

 **Bug Catcher 2:**
 - Weedle: